yangfangs/physpetools/README.rst

 Users can check the quality of every aspect of data by these temp files.

-Physpe reconstruct phylogenetic tree DB
+Physpe reconstruct phylogenetic tree database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **1.what's the highly conserved proteins are physpe use reconstruct phylogenetic tree?**